DmitryFillo/berserker_resolver/README.rst

 List of nameservers for resolving, each of them will be queried for particular domain.

+The larger the list, the more chances to get all IP addresses, but it increases time  needed for resolving.

 Default is ``['8.8.8.8', '8.8.4.4', '77.88.8.8', '77.88.8.1']``.

 Resolver.tries
 --------------

 Number of queries for each nameserver.

+If the number of times increases, the resolving accuracy increases too, but it also increases time to resolving.

 Default is ``1``.